Raaatus/Pack-Shellcode-PE/readme-en.md

 ### Problems encountered :

-It's almost impossible (or at least I haven't found it) to read the entire loader and find the exact location of the shellcode (it's not the same bytes as opencalc.exe) where the kill process instrcutions are located.
+- It's almost impossible (or at least I haven't found it) to read the entire loader and find the exact location of the shellcode (it's not the same bytes as opencalc.exe) where the kill process instrcutions are located.

+- I tried to modify the `return 5520` of my program by decompiling it, because it's necessarily the first return that arrives.
+    - If I can jump to the first putty instruction instead of doing the `5520 return`, I've got it.
+The problem is that the loader loads the shellcode into an area of memory that can't be written to, so you can't jump from here.

+- I modified retrun 5520 by decompiling opencalc.exe, replaced the return bytes by just null bytes, then patched the .exe.
+    - I take out the shellcode, paste and patch putty.
+And it does have a null bytes exception.
+But there are still some in the thread that can't be written.
+So it's impossible to change

+- Based on the above principle, I thought I'd jump to the offset of the first putty instruction, but directly by decompiling opencalc.exe instead of the null bytes.
+This time the problem is that opencalc.exe doesn't have the putty reference, so I'm going to jump blindly into an offset that's generated randomly with each new execution.

 ### Go